quarter-on-causality/quarter-on-causality.github.io/_pages/home_opening.md

             <b>Biography <span style="font-weight:normal">(click to expand/collapse)</span></b>
           </div>
           <div id="cm-bio" class="panel-collapse collapse in"><div class="panel-body">
-            <p class="speaker-bio">Caleb H. Miles is an Assistant Professor in the Department of Biostatistics at the Columbia University Mailman School of Public Health.
+            <p class="speaker-bio">Caleb H. Miles is an assistant professor in the Department of Biostatistics at the Columbia University Mailman School of Public Health.
 He works on developing semi-parametric methods for causal inference and applying them to problems in public health.
 His applied work has largely been in HIV/AIDS, and he has more recently begun to work on psychiatric applications.
 His current methodological research interests include causal inference, its intersection with machine learning, mediation analysis, interference, and measurement error.</p>
           </div></div>
         </div>
       </div>